juliezli/florist/Fragare.md

 	- delivery information

 ###### Payment
-- Add complimentary card
+- add complimentary card
-- Add final receipt view
+- add final receipt view
+- add confirmation
+	- "Thank you for purchase, we have received your order. "
+	- receipt